-Located within the Guntersville Public Library and hosting rare resources from the all over the Southeast.
+Located within the Guntersville Public Library and containing rare resources from the all over the Southeast.
 Includes city directories, cemetery records, family history resources, and much more.

 Marshall County Alabama Archives

-Located on the corner of Gunter and Worth in Downtown Gutnersville.
+Located on the corner of Gunter and Worth in Downtown Guntersville.
 Open Mondays from 9-1:30 PM.
 Drop-ins welcome.

 We are happy to help you locate specific records for your genealogy research.
 Please fill out the form below with as much information as you can and include the specific information you are looking for (birth notice, obituraty, deed, etc.).